MarkArren/PhotoSharing/docs/Components.md

 ## Functions
 ### viewComments
-This function is fetch the comments from the database and then toggle the view of the comments
+This function fetches the comments from the database and then toggles the view of the comments

 ### handleSubmitComment
 This function is used to post a comment on a post and also sends a notification